eriter/fluffy-tribble/README.md

 ## Performance characteristics

 Both pages render on the order of half a second in my local environment, but I'm a little leary of all the work I've had to do in event listeners to get to this MVP.
 I'm sure there are performance gains to be had in both minimizing api calls and perhaps refined encapsulation of the event listener logic.
+Some of the DOM manipulation, especially on the playlist page is probably inefficient and/or duplicitive, I would guess.

 ## Things I would do if I had more time/Things I would never do in production

 - A test suite!
-The acceptance criteria here are precise and interrelated, and while unit testing would of course be a baseline, I’d also love to have something browser driven like cypress or playwright for coverage, particularly in the context of the playlist behavior.
+The acceptance criteria here are precise and interrelated, and while unit testing would of course be a baseline, I’d also love to have something browser driven like cypress or playwright for coverage, particularly in the context of the playlist transition behavior.

 - Secure storage for the API key: some kind of secret management would be table stakes in a prod environment (yes, it’s a read-only key, but still, security is a practice)